yeesian/ArchGDAL.jl/docs/src/rasters.md

 !!! note
     Reading a dataset or band returns a `PermutedDimsArray`, a view on the original array, so it can be used more easily in the Julia ecosystem.
 The permuted dimensions are `(band, row, col)`, reversed from their GDAL origins.
 You can access the underlying array with `parent()`.
+Calling `collect()` will return a permuted copy of the array.

 You can also specify the subset of rows and columns (provided as `UnitRange`s) to read: